razerofficial/CChromaEditor/README.md

-# Latest

-* Note: Visit the [Chroma Animation Guide](https://chroma.razer.com/ChromaGuide/) to find the latest supported plugin for Chroma RGB.
+# This Repository Has Moved

-* Note: This is the `ASCII` version of the library.
-It's highly recommended that you use the [Unicode](https://github.com/razerofficial/CChromaEditor/tree/SUPPORT_UNICODE) version of this library.
+* Note: This plugin is deprecated.
+For the latest plugins go to the `WYVRN` documentation at [doc.wyvrn.com](https://doc.wyvrn.com/).

 # CChromaEditor - C++ Dynamic Library for playing and editing Chroma animations